On isotropic and numerical equivalence of cycles: Adams and Steenrod operations

-(observe that we compute modulo $p$).
-Thus, if there exists, at least, one $k$ such that the coefficient $\displaystyle\binom{d-kp+(k-1)}{k}$ is not divisible by $p$, then $s_{1^d}$ belongs to the subgroup generated by products of smaller Chern classes and by the images of Steenrod operations applied to smaller Chern classes.
+Thus, if there exists, at least, one $k$ such that the coefficient $\displaystyle\frac{d}{k}\binom{d-kp+(k-1)}{k-1}$ is not divisible by $p$, then $s_{1^d}$ belongs to the subgroup generated by products of smaller Chern classes and by the images of Steenrod operations applied to smaller Chern classes.